Jim Fenner: Casting

 In 1999, Ellis accepted the role of Jim without needing to look at the scripts.
 The actor told Yvonne Swann of the Daily Mirror that he had been in debt and welcomed the role.
 He added that "it certainly put my name on the map" as an actor.

 Debra Stephenson who plays inmate Shell Dockley, told reporters from the Daily Mirror that her character would begin a "lusty affair" with Jim.
 Jim begins a feud with Governor Helen Stewart (Simone Lahbib).
 In 2001, Lahbib told Billy Sloan of the Sunday Mail that she loved playing the scenes in which Helen spars with "bad boy" Jim.
 Jim played a role in the second series cliff-hanger storyline, in which Shell attempts to stab him with a glass bottle.
 Stephenson told the Mirror's Karen Hockney that her character's relationship with Jim had ended and she tries to get revenge in "typical Shell style".
 She added that since the second series ended, all that anyone asked her was whether or not Shell succeeds in murdering Jim.
 Mario McMullen from the Coventry Telegraph reported that viewers would have to wait until the opening episode of the following series to discover Jim's fate.
 When the episode aired Shell manages to stab Jim.
 In February 2001, Ellis revealed that another character would "wipe the smile" off Jim's face in the third series.

 In one storyline Neil Grayling (James Gaddas) drugs Jim in an attempt to seduce him.
-Ellis told Steve Hendry from the Sunday Mail that he enjoyed the playing the story because it gave him the chance to be funny.
+Ellis told Steve Hendry from the Sunday Mail that he enjoyed playing the story because it gave him the chance to be funny.
 He explained that it was a departure from his character's "brooding nasty presence".
 Jim is a "predatory character" but the situation changes and he is the victim.
 The scenes have a dark tone to them and are not quite politically correct.
 Ellis quipped "it couldn't happen to a nicer guy".
 Jim deals with Neil's advances by sexually assaulting his ex-fiancée Karen Betts (Claire King).